sanic-org/sanic/docs/sanic/streaming.rst

         return stream(stream_from_db)

-If a client supports HTTP/1.1, Sanic will use [chunked transfer encoding](https://en.wikipedia.org/wiki/Chunked_transfer_encoding); you can explicitly enable or disable it using `chunked` option of the `stream` function.
+If a client supports HTTP/1.1, Sanic will use `chunked transfer encoding <https://en.wikipedia.org/wiki/Chunked_transfer_encoding>`_; you can explicitly enable or disable it using `chunked` option of the `stream` function.

 File Streaming
 --------------